danlkv/QTensor/qtensor/compression/szx/src/README_python.md

 2. Change directory to "SZx/szx/src/"

-3. Run the following NVCC command: nvcc --shared --compiler-options '-fPIC' -I ../include/ -I $CUDA_SAMPLES_PATH -o cuszx_wrapper.so *.cu *.c
+3. Run the following NVCC command: nvcc --shared --compiler-options '-fPIC' -I ../include/ -I $CUDA_SAMPLES_PATH -o libcuszx_wrapper.so *.cu *.c

     - $CUDA_SAMPLES_PATH should be the path to the include/ directory of CUDA's samples